-It is projected that Norway will increase its population, from 5 million today to more than 7 million in 2050.
+It is projected that Norway will increase its population from 5 million today to more than 7 million in 2050.
 This population adds to urbanization, increasing demand for efficient transportation in denser city areas.
 In addition, Norwegians have increasingly higher expectations to transport services, due to the digital shift seen in all parts of the society.
-People will expect to move faster, more comfortable, more flexible and cheaper.
+People will expect to move faster, more comfortably, more flexibly and cheaper.
 This increases demand for more interconnected transport solutions.
-Finally, Norway has a goal of reducing transport emissions by 50% within 2030 compared to 2019, which currently is the country's largest climate emission sector.
-This drives investments in public transportation such as metro, bus and train.
+Finally, Norway has a goal of reducing transport emissions 50% below 2019 levels by 2030, which currently is the country's largest climate emission sector.
+These trends and goals further drive investments in energy efficient technology solutions for the public transportation sectors of metro, bus and train.